Douglass North: Academic career

-From 1951 to 1956, North was an assistant professor of economics at the University of Washington, then from 1956 to 1960, an associate professor.
-In 1960 North became co-editor of the Journal of Economic History, popularizing Cliometrics (New Economic History), and from 1960 to 1983 he was professor of economics at the University of Washington where he also served as the chair of the economics department from 1967 to 1979.
-In 1979 he served as the Peterkin Professor of Political Economy at Rice University, and in 1981–82 as the Pitt Professor of American History and Institutions at Cambridge University, before joining the faculty of Washington University in St. Louis in 1983 as the Henry R. Luce Professor of Law and Liberty in the Department of Economics (where he also served as director of the center for Political Economy from 1984 to 1990).
-He was the Bartlett Burnap Senior Fellow at the Hoover Institution at Stanford University.
+From 1951 to 1983, North taught economics at the University of Washington, where he was an assistant professor till 1956, an associate professor from 1956 to 1960, and a full professor till 1983; he also chaired the economics department at Washington from 1967 to 1979.
+In 1960, North became co-editor of the Journal of Economic History, where he helped popularise cliometrics.
+In 1979 he served as the Peterkin Professor of Political Economy at Rice University, and in 1981–82 as the Pitt Professor of American History and Institutions at Cambridge University, before joining the faculty of Washington University in St. Louis in 1983 as the Henry R. Luce Professor of Law and Liberty in the Department of Economics (where he also directed the Center for Political Economy from 1984 to 1990).
+He also served as the Bartlett Burnap Senior Fellow at the Hoover Institution at Stanford University.

 In 1991, he became the first economic historian to win the John R. Commons Award, which was established by the International Honors Society for Economics in 1965.

 A collection of North's papers is housed at the Rubenstein Library at Duke University.

 Research agenda

 Along with Ronald Coase and Oliver Williamson, he helped found the International Society for the New Institutional Economics (ISNIE) which held its first meeting in St. Louis in 1997.
 His research included property rights, transaction costs, the institutional basis of markets, and economic organization in history as well as economic development in developing countries.

 North served as an expert for the Copenhagen Consensus and as an advisor to governments around the world.
 He was engaged in research (with John J. Wallis of the University of Maryland and Barry Weingast of Stanford University) on how countries emerge from what they call "the natural state" and into long-run economic growth.
-He was a trustee of the Economists for Peace and Security and a special adviser to the non-profit organization Vipani.
+He was a trustee of Economists for Peace and Security, and a special adviser to the non-profit organization Vipani.